GUIEEN/node-starter/README.md

 ## Todo...

--   [ ] Select the lint configuration before installing and apply it after project is installed.
--   [ ] Make a page for this module and let ppl share their customized initial repositories :)
+-   [x] Make a page for this module and let ppl share their customized initial repositories :)
+-   [ ] Show available starter samples in repositories with CLI
+-   [ ] Select the lint configuration before installing application and apply it after project is installed.
 -   [ ] ...

 <div align="center">